Subscribe and Save 35% on First Subscription | Code: PET35

 What Is The Entourage Effect?

 The only time you can find cannabidiol by itself is in CBD isolate products.
-However, while a very potent cannabinoid and likely the one with the strongest therapeutic effects who can't cause a high, CBD by itself is kind of meh.
+However, while a very potent cannabinoid and potentially the one with the strongest therapeutic effects that can't cause a high, CBD by itself is kind of meh.

 The entourage effect is present in most cannabis items.
 In fact, the same cannabinoids and terpenes that make up most legal CBD products that can’t cause a high are the same ones that make up a marijuana product that can cause a high and is illegal in many places.